btzy/lieuzhenghong.com/root/the_lazy_mans_workout_that_also_maximises_your_gains.md

 **TODO**

-5 days a week full body hitting 10-20 sets of volume for each body part Dumbbell + calisthenics only because that's what I have Might take a look at
+5 days a week full body hitting 10-20 sets of volume for each body part Dumbbell + calisthenics only because that's what I have.

+Might take a look at
 [Jeff Nippard's video](https://www.youtube.com/watch?v=nxisr1AalNc)
 for some ideas.